 NOTE: If you would like to look for specific animals such as Baird’s tapirs, silky anteaters, ocelots, jaguars (v rare) you may need to take a different excursion on one of the two days (we recommend the lodge’s Sirena Park Station excursion for tapirs, for example), or possibly extend by another few nights to make sure you have time to visit the parts of the park best known for certain species at the right time of day or night.

 28 April 2018: Osa Peninsula to San Jose and onwards

 After a hearty breakfast, return up river to the town of Sierpe for a transfer to the airport and flight to San Jose, where the extension arrangements end.
-Those travelling on Temple World’s flights with BA will catch a flight at 17.25 overnight to London.
+Those travelling on Temple World’s recommended flights with BA (available twice-weekly) will catch a flight at 17.25 overnight to London.
 Those on earlier flights may need to overnight in San Jose and fly tomorrow.
-Transfers back to San Jose and hotel accommodaton is available to book instead for those who need it – please ask for a quote.
+Transfers back to San Jose city and hotel accommodation is available to book for those who need it – please ask for a quote.

 29 April 2018: Those on BA flights only